 7. Proprietary Rights

 You acknowledge and agree that Docker (or Docker’s licensors) own all legal right, title and interest in and to the Service.
-The visual interfaces, graphics, design, systems, methods, information, computer code, software, services, “look and feel”, organization, compilation of the content, code, data, and all other elements of the Service (collectively, the “Docker Materials”) are protected by United States copyright, trade dress, patent, and trademark laws, international conventions, and all other relevant intellectual property and proprietary rights, and applicable laws.
+The visual interfaces, graphics, design, systems, methods, information, computer code, software, services, “look and feel”, organization, compilation of the content, code, data, images, and all other elements of the Service (collectively, the “Docker Materials”) are protected by United States copyright, trade dress, patent, and trademark laws, international conventions, and all other relevant intellectual property and proprietary rights, and applicable laws.
 Except for any User Content owned and/or posted by you or other users, all Docker Materials are the copyrighted property of Docker or its licensors.
 Furthermore, all trademarks, service marks, and trade names contained in the Docker Materials are proprietary to Docker or its licensors.
 Except as expressly set forth herein, your use of the Service does not grant to you ownership of or any other rights with respect to any content, code, data, user comments or other materials that you may access on or through the Service.
-Docker reserves all rights to the Docker Materials not expressly granted in the Terms
+Docker reserves all rights to the Docker Materials not expressly granted in the Terms.

 You may choose to or Docker may invite you to submit comments, bug reports, ideas or other feedback about the Service, including without limitation about how to improve the Service or any other Docker products (“Feedback“).
 By submitting any Feedback, you agree that Docker is free to use such Feedback at its discretion and without any additional compensation to you, and/or to disclose such Feedback to third parties on a non-confidential basis or otherwise.
 You hereby grant Docker a perpetual, irrevocable, nonexclusive license under all rights necessary to incorporate and use your Feedback for any purpose.